-3.17 In very large (greater than 280,000 outside plant pair terminations) wire centers, multilevel cable racks may be required to provide an orderly cabling arrangement because of the very large cross section of cable installed over the MDF.
-In this area of low heat load, space allocated to cooling air distribution may be reallocated to cabling; however, additional engineering will be required to coordinate plans for cabling and cooling air distribution.
-Refer to Section 760-100-090, "Distributing Frame Systems and Interconnecting Cabling."
+3.23 This plan is acceptable for the complete range of building sizes; however, some problems may arise for some very large wire centers with more than 280,000 outside plant pair terminations.
+In such buildings, multilevel cable racks may be required to provide an orderly cabling arrangement because of the very large cross section of cable installed over the MDF.
+The CCS standards provide 2 feet 6 inches of space for equipment cooling air distribution in addition to the 10 feet of space for equipment and cabling.
+In this area of low heat load, space allocated to cooling air distribution may be reallocated to cabling; however, special engineering will be required, and special effort will be necessary to coordinate plans for cabling and cooling air distribution.